davidv171/Theatron/README.md

 Outputs the version of the main script(notification script probably will not be updated a lot if at all, so it doesnt need versioning for now).

--o
+-p

-This enters offline mode.
+This enters private mode.
 This will not query your followed streams, but will make you pick from a list of streamers, specified in your config.
 Use the notification service to know who's live.
+Adding separate functionality no the main script might make it a bit too bloated and hard to read.

 sh streamlink -p